computationalmystic/sengfs19-group12/sprint-3/README.md

 - Pull Data Within JavaScript Calls
 - Implement calls and visualisations on site
   - Top 10 Committers
-    - List Of Names
+    - List Of Usernames/Emails
     - Display as Pie Chart Comparing Top Committers of A Repo

 **Primary Goal: Launch first iteration of complete project**

 **Other Goals:**
-- Display data from API calls on two seperate front end pages
+- Display data from API calls on two separate front end pages
   - Pulls and Pull acceptance rates of success/failures
     - Display as Line Chart
   - List of Repositories and Repository Issues